Custom Carbon Bikes + Carbon Fiber Repair

-Since 2010, Appleman has built each frame by hand with steadfast design and painstaking workmanship.
-An Appleman bonds engineering and artistry to craft frames that look unique and ride beautifully.
+The brainchild of Matt Appleman, Appleman Bicycles has produced frames by hand since 2010.
+Every bike is designed and fabricated in-house with steadfast-design and painstaking-workmanship.
+Each Appleman bonds engineering-and-artistry to craft frames that look unique and ride beautifully.

-A: I’m self taught.
+I’m self taught.
 I earned a degree in Composite Materials Engineering from Winona State University.
 I started sticking tubes together and destroying them in my dorm room.
-Developing a process, using a wide range of materials, and experimenting with various manufacturing methods was the best way to learn how to work with carbon fiber.
+Developing a process using a wide range of materials and experimenting with various manufacturing methods was the best way to learn how to work with carbon fiber and what makes it “happy”.
 This experimentation and development laid the foundation for what is now Appleman Bicycles.

-A: I race cyclocross, gravel, and myself on Strava.
-I raced road and track for about 15 years before mellowing out to racing cross for fun.
+I’ve “retired” from racing now, but aggressively pursue finding the best gravel roads and racing myself on Strava.
+I raced road and track for about 15 years before mellowing out to racing cross for 6 years.
 What I lack in speed, I make up for in consistency.
 Regardless of training, I seem to finish in the middle of the pack every time.